-4.1.5.2 Active – Passive.
+4.7.5.2 Active – Passive.
 Details are required regarding the ability to work in the Active–Active configuration.

-4.1.5.3 The proposed system is required to support HA in the VRRP protocol according to the following requirements:
+4.1.5.3 The proposed system is required to support High Availability (HA).
+Details regarding support of VRRP Protocol in accordance with the specifics below are needed:

-4.1.5.3.1 Installation of a primary backup VRRP device.
+4.7.5.3.1 Primary backup VRRP device.

-4.1.5.3.2 Integration into a VRRP group that includes third-party VRRP devices.
+4.7.5.3.2 Integration into a VRRP group that includes third-party VRRP devices.

-4.1.5.3.3 IPv4 and IPv6 VRRP support.
+4.7.5.3.3 IPv4 and IPv6 VRRP support.

+4.7.5.3.4 Details regarding support of additional protocols are needed.

-4.1.5.4 The proposed system is required to support high availability in the establishment of a Cluster with the following characteristics:
+4.7.5.4 The proposed system is required to support high availability in the establishment of a Cluster with the following characteristics at the very least:

-4.1.5.5 The proposed system is required to support four separated Cluster members while implementing components in different physical locations.
+4.7.5.4.1 Four Cluster members, with support of assimilation of components in different physical locations.

-4.1.5.6 The proposed system must have the ability to ensure that all the Cluster components communicate with each other via the Heartbeat interfaces.
+4.7.5.4.2 The ability to ensure that all the Cluster components communicate with each other via the Heartbeat interfaces.

-4.1.5.7 The proposed system must have the ability to switch to backup when a device fails in the event of a hardware or software failure.
+4.7.5.4.3 The ability to switch to backup when a device fails in the event of a hardware or software failure.

-4.1.5.8 The proposed system must have the ability to switch to the backup component in the event of a link failure.
+4.7.5.4.4 The ability to switch to the backup component in the event of a link failure.

-4.1.5.9 The proposed system must have the ability to support the option to automatically return to the main component, Recovery in favor of Failback.
+4.7.5.4.5 Support of the option to automatically return to the main component, Recovery in favor of Fail Back.

-4.1.5.10 The proposed system must have the ability to support Out-of-Band management for each component in the Cluster independently.
+4.7.5.4.6 Out-of-Band management for each component in the Cluster independently.

-4.1.5.11 The proposed system must have the ability to support the upgrading of the firmware without interrupting the Cluster communication,
+4.7.5.4.7 Support for the upgrading of the firmware without interrupting the Cluster communication,

-4.1.5.12 The capabilities of the system engines:
+4.7.6 Details regarding the capabilities of the system engines are needed:

-4.1.5.12.1 Firewall capabilities.
+4.7.6.1 Firewall capabilities.